-I also like to use Texas-themed cookie cutters made of both metal and plastic.
+And I also like to use Texas-themed cookie cutters made of both metal and plastic.
 They are hung on the tree with a short length of twine.
-I’ve been known to take them off the tree, wash them, use them to make cookies & then rehang them on the tree – Now THAT’S a dual-purpose ornament!
+I’ve been known to take them off the tree, wash them, use them to make cookies & then rehang them on the tree.
+Now THAT’S a dual-purpose ornament!

 And of course topping the tree is the very same angel that topped our tree when I was a child.
 This angel was already VERY used when it was given to us.
-Sweet neighbors that were updating their own decorations gave it to our family when my parents were very young and starting out.
-It topped the tree every Christmas for many years.
+Sweet neighbors who were updating their own decorations gave it to our family when my parents were very young and starting out.
+It topped my childhood tree every Christmas for many years.

 When mom & dad decided it was time to retire this old tattered second-hand ornament I begged for it.
 It’s adorned my tree every year since.
 Aaaaahhhh… sweet childhood memories.